LordEnki7/butterflyproviders/replit.md

 - Added Policy and Terms & Conditions links in footer (Privacy Policy, Terms & Conditions, Service Agreement, Cancellation Policy, HIPAA Compliance, Code of Ethics)
 - Removed Hours of Operation section from contact page to avoid duplication
 - Consolidated contact information in footer with company address and credentials
+- Reduced header and footer height to one-third original size (45px) for more space efficiency (February 5, 2025)
+- Scaled down logo sizes proportionally in both header and footer
+- Changed footer contact section heading from "Contact" to "Get In Touch"
+- Updated all page padding to accommodate smaller fixed header size

 ## System Architecture